SignalGo/SignalGo-full-net/README.md

 15. Support for duplex client-server service providers

-16. with one life of code make your server as a telegram.bot without any changes
+16. with two line of code make your server as a telegram.bot without any changes

 ...and other features!